rust-lang/book/src/ch03-01-variables-and-mutability.md

 You declare constants using the `const` keyword instead of the `let` keyword, and the type of the value *must* be annotated.
-We’re about to cover types and type annotations in the next section, “Data Types,” so don’t worry about the details right now.
+We’re about to cover types and type annotations in the next section, [“Data Types,”][data-types]<!-- ignore --> so don’t worry about the details right now.
 Just know that you must always annotate the type.

 Constants can be declared in any scope, including the global scope, which makes them useful for values that many parts of code need to know about.